Canadian federal election results in Edmonton and environs: Political geography

 The safest Tory seats are located in the more suburban ridings outside of the city core.
 From 2004 to 2011, their best riding in the region was Edmonton—Spruce Grove, most of which is now Edmonton West.
 In 2011, for instance, the Conservatives won 71% of the vote there.
 They also won more than 60% of the vote in Edmonton—St. Albert, Edmonton—Leduc and Edmonton—Mill Woods—Beaumont.

 Liberals, on the other hand, have recently had most of their success in the downtown ridings, not in the suburbs.
 Liberals won seats in 2015 and 2019.
 One of the Liberal victories in 2015 was in Edmonton Centre.

 The NDP, both provincially and federally, has had proven popularity in the university-oriented and culturally-diverse area of Old Strathcona, and recently has come in second or better in almost all the ridings in the Edmonton area.

-In 2015, the Liberals took two ridings, the NDP retained Edmonton Strathcona, and the Tories held the remainder.
-In 2019, Conservatives took all the Edmonton ridings except Edmonton Strathcona, which remained in NDP hands as the only non-Tory riding in Alberta.
-The Conservatives' dominance in the Edmonton representation was achieved despite Conservative candidates taking a combined 55 percent of the city vote.
-The near-total NDP shut-out was achieved despite the NDP taking 20 percent of the city vote.
-Such was repeated in 2021.